-Yes, CC&L sources carbon emission data from two different vendors.
-We measure portfolio level carbon intensity, among other metrics, using a reporting tool from Institutional Shareholder Services (ISS).
-We also subscribe to raw carbon emission data from MSCI to manage carbon exposures for all quantitative strategies.
-CC&L Investment Management will provide carbon footprint reporting against the QEM benchmark based on MSCI data on a quarterly basis, if desired.
+Yes, CC&L subscribes to company-specific carbon emission data from MSCI to manage carbon exposures for all quantitative strategies.
+CC&L Investment Management will provide carbon emission reporting against the QEM benchmark based on MSCI data on a quarterly basis, if desired.

 11. What are your firm's emissions?
 Please demonstrate how/whether you are taking steps to reduce these emissions.

-CC&L does not currently have its firm level GHG emissions.
-That said, in December 2021, CC&L Financial Group retained an external consultant to assist with the measurement of our corporate carbon footprint.
-The initial aim of this project is to establish an understanding of the GHG emissions associated with our operations.
-With that understanding, we are looking forward to developing strategies to implement changes and initiatives that will help lessen our impact on the environment, and in particular, our carbon emissions.
-We expect to continue measuring our corporate GHG emissions on an ongoing basis as part of this initiative.
+In December 2021, CC&L Financial Group retained an external consultant to assist with the measurement of its corporate carbon footprint.
+The initial aim of this project is to establish an understanding of the GHG emissions associated with its operations.
+With that understanding, CC&L Financial Group is looking forward to developing strategies to implement changes and initiatives that will help lessen its impact on the environment, and in particular, its carbon emissions.

 12. For the mandate you manage for Queen’s, what percentage of equity holdings (if applicable) have credible net zero commitments?

-CC&L does not have current statistics on the number of issuers that have made net zero commitments in our portfolios.
+CC&L does not have current statistics on the number of issuers that have made net zero commitments in its portfolios.

 13. How do you assess the credibility of a company’s emission reduction targets?

 Assessing the credibility of individual company’s emission reduction targets is not part of our quantitative investment process.